JaelysonM/apollo/apolo/README.md

-# apolo APP /orientação a objeto
+# A APP / Orientação a Objeto

 ##Projeto em flutter
 Equipe: